 Published in The News-Herald

-Visit The News-Herald to read the entire article.
+Visit The News-Herald to read the entire article and view their videos.

 Published in The News-Herald September 9, 2021 Ben Hercik It was another dramatic finish for Kenston in its Western Reserve Conference game against Mayfield on Sept.
 8. The Bombers were able to withstand a comeback attempt by Mayfield in their four-set victory over the Wildcats.
 The Bombers remained undefeated as they moved to 7-0, while… Continue Reading

 Published in The News-Herald August 24, 2021 Ben Hercik To have a back-and-forth affair during the first full week of a season is a good way to see how your team stacks up and answers the call when asked of them.
 That is exactly what happened when Kenston met Mentor in a nonconference matchup Aug.… Continue Reading

 The Kenston High School Athletic Department has announced the hiring of Christian Jolley as its next volleyball head coach.
 The announcement was made by Athletic Director Reid Guarnieri following the approval of Jolley’s hire by the Kenston Board of Education at Monday’s monthly meeting (March 15).
 Guarnieri and high school Principal Tom Gabram recommended the… Continue Reading

 To start off the playoffs for the 2020 varsity volleyball season, the Kenston Bombers took on Canton South on October 20.
 It was the last home game and the team, especially the seniors, were ready to take the win.
 The girls executed fast-paced plays and were able to dominate on the court.
 They took the… Continue Reading